ianphil/codex/README.md

 The basic command syntax is:

 ```
-python app.py --file PATH_TO_FILE --description "Description of changes to make"
+uv run python app.py --file PATH_TO_FILE --description "Description of changes to make"
 ```

 ### Arguments